Five Lessons Learned - So Far!

 2. YAY!
 I WILL NOT KNOW HOW A PIECE WILL TURN OUT – I may THINK I know what it will look like but translating a sketch into a finished 3-D paper sculpture is a total mystery.
 I have learned to keep questioning the work, standing back for perspective, and walking away when I’m not sure.
 The more I question, the better the outcome, which is NEVER like the original – this, for me, is one of the most thrilling aspects of making art.

-4. INSPIRATION CAN COME FROM ANYWHERE – a photo, a morning walk, a conversation, a book, someone else’s creation – I never know where I will find it.
+4. INSPIRATION CAN COME FROM ANYWHERE – a photo, a morning walk, a conversation, a book, someone else’s art– I never know where I will find it.
 And when I am inspired, it is thrilling to jump into the creative process and actualize it.

 5. REAL CHANGE IS EXCITING, as resistant as I am to it!
-As my 3-D artwork evolves and real change occurs, I am compelled to re-think, evaluate, assess, and learn – which can sometimes be stressful and gut-wrenching, but so necessary in the creative process.
+As my abstract geometric sculpture evolves and real change occurs, I am compelled to re-think, evaluate, assess, and learn – which can sometimes be stressful and gut-wrenching, but so necessary in the creative process.